COVID-19 and Influenza Vaccine Information for Community Vaccine Providers

 Information on this page is for Community Vaccine Providers (CVPs) within Island Health, excluding community pharmacists.
 Community pharmacists access information through the BC Pharmacy Association.

-COVID-19 vaccine will be easily accessible this spring with appointment availability through community pharmacies.
-Public Health will be offering COVID-19 vaccine appointments for individuals 6 months to 11 years of age at local Public Health units, community clinics in rural and remote communities, and may offer community clinics for those 12+ years of age depending on community pharmacy capacity.
-Starting in early April invitations to book an appointment will be sent through the Get Vaccinated system.
+COVID-19 & Influenza vaccines will be easily accessible this season with appointment availability through public health and community pharmacies.
+Starting in early October, invitations to book an appointment will be sent through the Get Vaccinated system.

 Vaccine Management

-• Vaccine must always be stored between +2°C to +8°C either in a monitored fridge or cooler packed according to BCCDC standards
+• Vaccine Management resources Vaccine must always be stored between +2°C to +8°C either in a monitored fridge or cooler packed according to BCCDC standards

 • Record the minimum, maximum and current vaccine fridge temperatures at the start and end of each day using the BCCDC Fridge Temperature Form